 As shown above, the City can anticipate planting 9,296 trees (approximately 371 trees per year) over the next 25 years, while removing 8,046 trees (approximately 321 per year).
 This will result in a net increase of 1,250 trees on City owned ROWs.
 Since the City currently has 18,900 trees and 1,800 planting spaces, this will leave the City with 550 open planting sites.
 This is a desirable stocking density as there are approximately 775,000 linear feet of streets in St Charles and 18,900 trees, equating to a stocking density of 41 feet between trees, which is slightly high.
 When the number of planted trees reaches 20,150 (as shown above) the stocking density will be 38 feet between trees.
 Typically, ideal tree pacing is between 35-40 feet which allows trees enough space to develop good architecture, while not appearing "sparse" even when young.
-Additionally, the decision to leave 500 planting sites are being considered.
+Additionally, the decision to leave 500 planting sites unplanted accounts for those sites which should not have a tree planted, therefore, therefore only high quality planting sites are being considered.
 It should be noted that St. Charles can expect a much younger tree population by 2040.